jarrodBrandreth/fooCoding-module-databases/Week2/README.md

 A database dump (aka SQL dump) contains a record of the table structure and/or the data from a database and is usually in the form of a list of SQL statements.
-(An example file named `world.sql` is present in the Week2 folder)

 - Collecting the dump of an existing database from terminal `mysqldump -uroot -p database > dump-file.sql`
 - Applying the dump from mysql command prompt `source /path/to/the/dump/file`
 - Applying the dump from the terminal `mysql -uroot -p [database] < /path/to/the/dump/file`

+Please refer to the MySQL manual to look at the possible options.
+ ( I usually recommend adding `--routines` (to include stored procedures/functions) and `--hex-blob` (to export/import binary data correctly) )

 ### Group by and Having clauses

 - *Group by* clause is used to group rows with same values.
 - It can be used in conjunction with aggregate functions (E.g. min, max).
 - The queries that contain the *group by* clause only return a single row for every grouped item.
-- *Having* clause restricts the query results of *group by* clause.
+- *Having* clause restricts the query results, mostly used together with *group by* clause.

 ### INSERT INTO table SET syntax